What if my Simple Account balance is $0?

 Will my account number change?

-No, your BBVA USA account will have the same account and routing number as your Simple Account.
+No, your BBVA USA account will have the same account number as your Simple Account.
 That goes for individual Simple Checking Accounts, Shared Accounts, and Protected Goals Accounts.

 How will I get any tax refunds, stimulus payments, or unemployment payments?